StevenBontius/Cyclistic/analyze.md

 * Casual riders only show a peak during the evening rush hour
 * Member riders ride more during the week
 * Casual riders rider more during the weekend
-* Cusual and member riders show similar riding patterns during the weekend
+* Casual and member riders show similar riding patterns during the weekend
+* Member riders rider more in the colder months whereas the casual rider likes the warmer months

 ## Conclusions